Estonian folklore: Documentation

 After the establishment of the Republic of Estonia, Walter Anderson was appointed to the newly founded chair of folklore at the University of Tartu.
-Anderson's most significant students were Oskar Loorits and :et:August Annist.
-Loorits became the director of the Estonian Folklore Archives founded in 1927.
+Some of Anderson's students were Oskar Loorits and :et:August Annist.
+Loorits became the director of the Estonian Folklore Archives, founded in 1927.
 His major field was folk religion and mythology, a study on Estonian, Livonian and Russian folk beliefs.
 His most monumental work Grundzüge des estnischen Volksglaubens was published from 1949 to 1957 in Copenhagen.
 Arvo Krikmann and Ingrid Sarv assembled the five-volume Estonian proverb collection "Eesti vanasõnad" between 1980 and 1988.